dell/csm-docs/content/docs/getting-started/helmmodules/observability/deployment/configuration/configuration.md

    A default values.yaml file is located [here](https://github.com/dell/helm-charts/blob/main/charts/karavi-observability/values.yaml) that can be used for installation.
 This can be copied into a file named `myvalues.yaml` and either used as is or modified accordingly.

    __Note:__
-   - The default `values.yaml` is configured to deploy the CSM for Observability Topology service on install.
+   - The default `values.yaml` deploys the CSM for Observability Topology service.
-   - If CSM for Authorization is enabled for CSI PowerFlex, the `karaviMetricsPowerflex.authorization` parameters must be properly configured in your values file for CSM Observability.
+   - For CSI PowerFlex with Authorization, configure `karaviMetricsPowerflex.authorization` in `myvalues.yaml`.
-   - If CSM for Authorization is enabled for CSI PowerScale, the `karaviMetricsPowerscale.authorization` parameters must be properly configured in your values file for CSM Observability.
+   - For CSI PowerScale with Authorization, configure `karaviMetricsPowerscale.authorization` in `myvalues.yaml`.
-   - If CSM for Authorization is enabled for CSI PowerMax, the `karaviMetricsPowerMax.authorization` parameters must be properly configured in your values file for CSM Observability.
+   - For CSI PowerMax with Authorization, configure `karaviMetricsPowerMax.authorization` in `myvalues.yaml`

    ```console